- Link to Home page

 - Continuing her APC journey to becoming a chartered surveyor

-- Developing towards Senior Land Manager, with the longterm ambition of becoming Land Director
+- Developing towards Senior Land Manager, with the long term ambition of becoming Land Director

 “The career path is full of opportunity, and progression is absolutely achievable if you’re willing to work hard and prove yourself.
 The support is there — you just need to take the initiative.”